theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 A script (`gitter.sh`), the contents of which were wholly stolen from https://gist.github.com/adityaka/c173d241f03d69853c47b2937fd310c6 (and then corrected) is provided to `wget` the latest kernel source automatically.
 At some point I'll figure out why it doesn't work with `aria2c`.

+**LATEST UPDATE**

+_AS OF 2024-12-16 I have added support for Zen1/Zen1+ "Renoir" systems, since I am now dailying a Zen1+ device_

+_AS OF 2024-12-16 I have dropped support for Fedora because I have finished evicting Fedora from my life.
+All configs now support openSUSE Tumbleweed **only**_

 **NOTES SPECIFIC TO MY CHANGES**

+The basis for these configs is the linux-amd-znver3 config file from Arch.
+I diff this against the shipped config from openSUSE, and then add features/modules specified in openSUSE's config until my system boots and works normally, as well as adding sensible generic features to aid in compatibility across devices.
+The config is therefore closer to Arch's than openSUSE's, but matches neither exactly.

-I `make oldconfig` this against the previous kernel version's config, and apply common sense in updating the config for general use.
+For each subsequent update, I `make oldconfig` this against the previous kernel version's config, and apply common sense in updating the config for general use.
+I may add support for additional new features if they sound cool.

-I test-boot the new kernel on my own system before shipping the config file, so you may rely on that it at least #worksforme
+I test-boot the new kernel on my own system before shipping the config file, so you may rely on that it at least #worksforme on these devices, all running the latest openSUSE Tumbleweed:

+* Zen3: Biostar B550T-Silver + Ryzen 5700G
+* Zen2: ThinkPad E14 gen2 AMD, Ryzen 4700U
+* Zen1+: ThinkPad C13 gen1 AMD, Ryzen 3500C (3500U)

-As of 6.11.x I enable the option to configure your preemption model at boot (`PREEMPT_DYNAMIC`) on both zen2 and zen3.
+As of kernel 6.11.x I enable the option to configure your preemption model at boot (`PREEMPT_DYNAMIC`) on all zen generations.
 The default mode if you do not specify a model is is PREEMPT_VOLUNTARY, suitable for desktop usage.

 Simply specify one of these options in your cmdline to select the preemption model appropriate to your use case: